• Skip to primary navigation

 Peanut Butter Protein Cookies

-Gluten-Free Peanut Butter Protein Cookies
+• How to make Peanut Butter Protein Cookies

-Gluten-Free Protein Cookie Ingredients
+Peanut Butter Protein Cookie Ingredients

-Ingredients for gluten-free protein cookies
+Ingredients for peanut butter protein cookies laid out on a counter

 To make gluten-free peanut butter protein cookies, you will need the following ingredients:

-• Peanut Butter- Shelf stable peanut butter (such as Jiff) works best for this recipe.
+• Peanut Butter- Shelf-stable peanut butter (such as Jiff) works best for this recipe.
 But all-natural (drippy) peanut butter works as well.
 If using the drippy type of peanut butter, you may not need to add a splash of milk.

 • Vanilla Protein Powder- I use this vegan protein powder, but any type should work.
-The type I use is sweetened, so if you use an unsweetened one you may want to add a touch more sugar to your liking.
+The type I use is sweetened, so if you use an unsweetened one, you may want to add a touch more sugar to your liking.

 • Baking Powder- Baking powder will give the cookies a slight rise when baking.